 GCS students in grades K-5 are introduced to a variety of musical concepts, with emphasis on three learning targets: performing music, creating music, and responding to music.
 Students meet more specific learning targets within each of these broad categories through the use of the voice, instruments, and movement.

-Mrs. Brookmyer-Graber is the art teacher at Waterford.
-This year she will be working with many different media in the art room, including markers, crayons, paint, clay, and plaster.
+This year students will be working with many different media in the art room, including markers, crayons, paint, clay, and plaster.
 While all the materials we use are washable, please help your child choose his or her clothing carefully on art days.
 Avoiding white would be best!

 Projectors in Every Classroom